 In 2019, Governor Jared Polis and Attorney General Phil Weiser submitted to the EPA and the U.S. Army Corps of Engineers comments on a similar draft of the rule.
 Among other things, those comments explained that Colorado does not support any rollback of federal jurisdiction beyond the approach taken by the George W. Bush administration, set forth in what was known as the Revised Guidance on Clean Water Act Jurisdiction Following the Supreme Court Decision in Rapanos v.
 U.S. and Carabell v.
 United States ("2008 guidance").
 The state's comments specifically objected to the 2020 Rule in that it would remove from federal jurisdiction many Colorado waters that are currently within federal jurisdiction under the 2008 guidance.
-In addition, Colorado indicated two areas of support for the 2020 Rule: (1) the manner in which the proposed rule provided additional clarity regarding existing agriculture exemptions; and (2) the proposed rule's continued consistency with Section 101(g) of the CWA.
+In addition, Colorado indicated two areas of support for the 2020 Rule: additional clarity regarding the existing agriculture exemption(s); and continued consistency with Section 101(g) of the CWA.